-A family visits their dog Muku after a two-month separation.
-The evacuated family believes they can soon bring their dog home.
+An evacuated family visits their dog Muku after a two-month separation.
 Photo (C) Kinship Circle, Japan Quake 2011

-When Reo’s family evacuated from Tsushima town — in Namie, a Fukushima area that straddles 20-30km radiation zones — they temporarily surrendered their adorable dog.
+When Reo’s family evacuated from Tsushima — in Namie, a Fukushima town that straddles 20-30km radiation zones — they temporarily surrendered their dog.
 Photo (C) Kinship Circle, Japan Quake 2011

 JEARS, with Kinship Circle’s help, has fed abandoned chickens twice weekly since residents fled from 30km high radiation neighborhoods (C) Kinship Circle, Japan 2011

-All pups, from two separate litters, were rescued by the 20km no-go zone, sealed shut since April.
+Pups from two litters were rescued by the 20km no-go zone.
 Mom (second row, rt) is named Sachi.
 Photo (C) Kinship Circle, Japan Quake 2011

 A little white kitten is growing into a handsome blue-eyed flamepoint-siamese cross.
 Dylan was pulled from a junk heap in a barn with 8 more cats.
 His infected eyes are cleaned and medicated daily.
 Photo (C) Kinship Circle, Japan Quake 2011